 Are you able to visit someone in their home once a week or once a fortnight, maybe helping with their food shop, posting some letters or a spot of ironing?
 If so, or if you know someone who would benefit from a visit, contact Breanna at .

-We have monthly events, whether morning coffee, lunch or an afternoon tea and have a variety of speakers & performers.
+We have regular events, whether morning coffee, lunch or an afternoon tea and have a variety of speakers & performers.
 We recently enjoyed visits from a GP thinking about Growing Old Healthy, and a retired lawyer thinking about Growing Old Legally.
-Coming up we have…

 Beatrice Place Nursing Home Visitors